wvanderwey/ROP/Get-started.md

 In toto : 2217 reads failed QC and are filtered out
 2. Remaping to human references...
 --identified 6 lost human reads from unmapped reads
-3. Mapping to repeat sequences...
+3. Maping to repeat sequences...
 -Identify 1 lost repeat sequences from unmapped reads
 ***Note : Repeat sequences classification into classes (e.g. LINE) and families (e.g. Alu) will be available in next release
 3. Non-co-linear RNA profiling
-Please use --circRNA options to profile circular RNAs
 ***Note : Trans-spicing and gene fusions  are currently not supported, but will be in the next release.
+--identified 2 reads from circRNA
 4a.
 B lymphocytes profiling...
+/u/home/s/serghei/code2/rop/example/rop1/BCR/IGH/unmappedExample_IGH_igblast.csv
---identified 0 reads mapped to immunoglobulin heavy (IGH) locus --identified 0 reads mapped to immunoglobulin kappa (IGK) locus --identified 0 reads mapped to immunoglobulin lambda (IGL) locus 4b.
+--identified 1 reads mapped to immunoglobulin heavy (IGH) locus --identified 0 reads mapped to immunoglobulin kappa (IGK) locus --identified 1 reads mapped to immunoglobulin lambda (IGL) locus 4b.
 T lymphocytes profiling...
---identified 0 reads mapped to T cell receptor alpha (TCRA) locus --identified 0 reads mapped to T cell receptor beta (TCRB) locus --identified 0 reads mapped to T cell receptor delta (TCRD) locus --identified 0 reads mapped to T cell receptor gamma locus (TCRG) locus In toto : 0 reads mapped to antibody repertoire loci
+--identified 0 reads mapped to T cell receptor alpha (TCRA) locus --identified 2 reads mapped to T cell receptor beta (TCRB) locus --identified 1 reads mapped to T cell receptor delta (TCRD) locus --identified 0 reads mapped to T cell receptor gamma locus (TCRG) locus In toto : 5 reads mapped to antibody repertoire loci
 ***Note : Combinatorial diversity of the antibody repertoire (recombinations of the of VJ gene segments)  will be available in the next release.
 5. Microbiome profiling...
 --identified 0 reads mapped bacterial genomes